 - If you have had any work done at your house, can the cat have been enclosed in a wall or similar?
 Could it have got into the workman's vehicle and been driven away?

 - Check the roads near your house and the house and gardens of your neighbours.
-Shaking a cat biscuit box can attract a cat's attention if they are hiding.
+Shaking a cat biscuit box or bag of treats can attract a cat's attention if they are hiding.

 - This can be a good opportunity to meet your neighbours.
 Take a colour photograph of the cat with you and ask them to have a look around.
 Many cats get shut inside sheds etc as the neighbour is unaware a cat has gone in to investigate.